Awards and Prizes

 Awards and prizes to non-employees are processed using the Vendor Payment Form.
 Please include the following information as attachments: (1) Award Letter (2) Description of Program or Competition (3) List of Recipients (4) Announcement (e.g. flyer) of the Competition (if available).
 This additional information is mandatory.

 An honorarium is a one-time payment granted in recognition of a special service or distinguished achievement for which propriety forbids any fixed business price to be set and is manifested by an activity such as a special lecture, participation in a workshop or panel discussion, or similar activities.
 The payment of an honorarium may not be made to a person employed by William & Mary.

 The payment of an honorarium may not be used in lieu of a consulting agreement or independent contract as a means of paying compensation for professional services.
 A request for payment of an honorarium must be submitted to Accounts Payable on a Vendor Payment Form and must be accompanied by an Honorarium Understanding Form.
 Honorarium payments must be charged to an honorarium expenditure account.

 William & Mary complies with federal and state tax regulations governing any applicable taxability, tax reporting and/or withholding of taxes on any university honorarium payments.

 Research incentives in the form of value-added cards may be awarded to participants for a face value not to exceed $100.00 per instance.
 If payments will be made to a particular participant for a face value in excess of $100.00; to ensure proper tax reporting and withholding, the Financial Operations team strongly encourage you to pay by voucher, rather than by cash or gift certificate.

 Research participants should be informed that information collected allows W&M to meet government reporting obligations and precautions are in place to keep their information secure.
 Participants may be given the opportunity to participate without receiving payment if they do not wish to provide identifying information.
-All research participants receiving compensation are required to complete a university Research Participant Receipt Form (RPRF).
+In order for a research participant to receive compensation one of the following forms should be completed:

 Direct Payments by Cash